cryptosubh/blog/_posts/2017-02-01-The-Hardest-Math-Classes.md

 Notice what doesn't doesn't crack the top 5: Calculus.
 Pre-calculus.
 Algebra.

 Hopefully, upon reflection, my readers can relate.
 I certainly can.
-Geometry was without a doubt my weakest math area in high school.
+Geometry was definitely my weakest math area in high school.
 Whenever I took a math competition, I'd auto-skip the harder geometry questions: I knew 30-60-90 triangles and parallel line theorems, but after that I was pretty much out of tricks.
 Whenever I had to visualize higher dimensions for a math class, I'd run my hands over my textbook, my eraser, and any other accessible, prism-y object, trying in vain to develop intuition for 3D geometry.

 At most high schools, calculus is considered the crowning acheivement of your mathematical career, a course only to be attempted after the redundant algII/precalc sequence.
 (The redundancy of algebra II followed by pre-calculus is a topic for another post.)